 Once settled into my bedroom space, I joined several other guys on a trip to the 7-11 for some adult beverages.
 After several hours roaming the beach and consuming beverages, I returned to my dorm room.
 I was in the kitchen preparing something to eat when one of the students sleeping in the living room space began yelling about being disturbed.
 Being tired and a little inebriated, we had a verbal jousting match until he threatened to become physical.
 At that point, I encouraged him to try.
 He came at me in a threatening way.
 I swung and hit him in the face.
 He fell to the floor unconscious.
 The next morning, I found myself in the Dean's office being assigned to a new dorm room in the same building.
 An auspicious start to my college career.

 The apartment complex consisted of eight 2-story buildings arranged in a rectangle.
-There were three building s down each side of an open grass plaza and one building across the front and one across the back.
+There were three buildings down each side of an open grass plaza and one building across the front and one across the back.
 The front building had an open central hallway down the middle.
 On the front side of that hall were 2-person efficiency apartments.
 The consisted of one large bedroom, a bathroom, large living room and efficiency kitchen.
 The back side of that hallway had 3-person apartments similar to the front apartments except it had a larger bedroom and full-sized kitchen.
 For my second trimester, I was assigned one of the efficiency apartments with a guy named Derrick.
 We got along just fine.
 However, I spent most of that semester completely inebriated.
 There was an orange grove within walking distance.
 Every Saturday, I walked down and bought several bottles of fresh orange juice.
 I came back to the dorm and poured half of the juice into a spare bottle and filled them all with vodka.
 I drank myself into oblivion that trimester.
 I don't know why, other than I could.

 I have one other memory about that trimester.
 If you remember, I wanted to go to the Naval Academy, but couldn't because of my color blindness.
 A Navy recruiter visited the campus and talked about the Navy AVROC or Aviation Reserve Officer Candidate program.
 That program could provide another opportunity to fly.
 But there was a difficult test that had to be passed in order to get in.
 Both Derrick and I signed up for the test and we both passed.
 We were told that we were the only two out of twenty that took the test.
 However, in 1967, you needed parental signatures to actually sign into the military.
 Because of the ongoing conflict in Viet Nam, my mother would not sign.
 So that opportunity passed by.
-The trimester ended in late April with incident.
+The trimester ended in late April without incident.
 I survived my alcoholism and went home for the summer.